PeaBrane/cutile-python/README.md

 pip install cuda-tile
 ```
 Currently, the [CUDA Toolkit 13.1+](https://developer.nvidia.com/cuda-downloads) is required
 and needs to be installed separately.
+On a Debian-based system, use `apt-get install
+cuda-tileiras-13.1 cuda-compiler-13.1` instead of `apt-get install cuda-toolkit-13.1`
+if you wish to avoid installing the full CUDA Toolkit.

 Building from Source
 --------------------